yoyow-org/yoyow_en_docs/docs/others/forexchanges.md

 * If you have some YOYO in your account, it will accumulate points as time goes by.
 The accumulation speed has a linear relationship with account balance.
 Usually for exchanges the accumulated points should be enough to pay transaction fees.
 * Points need to be collected through this command before can be used to pay transaction fees.
-* Although funds in balance can be used to pay transaction fees as well in the back end, current implementation of `yoyow_client` will only try to pay fees with points (except raw-transaction signing).
+* Although assets in the account (balance or tipping) can be used to pay transaction fees as well in the back end, current implementation of `yoyow_client` will only try to pay fees with points (except raw-transaction signing).
 If you don't have enough points in the account, most commands will fail.
 So it's important to keep a certain amount of points in the account.

 ### How to Close